Art historian's laser mapping project could help save Notre Dame

 Tallon set up a tripod with a laser beam in more than 50 different locations around the cathedral to gather data points and get a spatial understanding of the structure.
 It's the same technology that self-driving cars use to identify objects around them, Edleson said.

+"He was a very special human being who loved these buildings and wanted to understand them better," Ochsendorf said.
+"He wanted to be able to walk in the shoes and in the minds of the builders of the gothic.
+And he came as close to just about anyone to doing that."

+Ochsendorf said Tallon is "certainly the only one to scan the building in this detail."

-The biggest part of the reconstruction will be the cathedral's roof, much of which was destroyed in the fire.
+The biggest part of the reconstruction of Notre Dame will be the cathedral's roof, much of which was destroyed in the fire.

 "Scan data ... will help them recreate measurements for beams and the overall structure," said Krupali Uplekar Krusche, who leads a team at Notre Dame University that uses 3D scanning to document historic monuments.

-Note: Correction: An earlier version of this story incorrectly stated when Tallon died.